 Vegetation managed under this process will be audited concurrently with Inspection Quality Audits Appendix 9.
 The Auditor will visually assess the tree from the ground and ensure that he / she is satisfied that the clearances specified in the assessments are satisfactory and an appropriate safety outcome has been achieved.

-5. Exception to minimum clearance space for small branches around insulated low voltage electric lines incorporating ELECTRICITY SAFETY (ELECTRIC LINE CLEARANCE) REGULATIONS 2020, Part 2, Division 1, Schedule 5
+5. Exception to minimum clearance space for small branches around insulated low voltage electric lines

 Insulated low Voltage Electric Lines (Small Branches)